uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/lapack/hegvd_get_lwork.rst

-      Computes the worksize needed for the computation of eigenvalues or eigenvectors of a complex generalized Hermition positive-definite eigenproblem using a divide and conquer method (`hegvd <hegvd.html>`__).
+      Computes the worksize needed for the computation of eigenvalues or eigenvectors of a complex generalized Hermitian positive-definite eigenproblem using a divide and conquer method (`hegvd <hegvd.html>`__).
       Calls to this routine must specify the template parameter